jamyryals/config/README.markdown

 You would guess that this code is trying to read a configuration setting from the local app.config file by name and that might be true, however there are numerous problems with this approach:

-* settings are referenced by a hardcoded string name which is prone to typos and therefore crashes in runtime.
+* Settings are referenced by a hardcoded string name which is prone to typos and therefore crashes in runtime.
-* there is no easy way to find out where a particular setting is used in code, except for performing a fulltext search (provided that the string was not mistyped)
+* There is no easy way to find out where a particular setting is used in code, except for performing a fulltext search (provided that the string was not mistyped)
-* if you decide to store configuration in a different place the code must be rewritten.
+* If you decide to store configuration in a different place the code must be rewritten.

 Welcome to Config.Net which solves most of those problems.
-Let's rewrite this abomination using Config.Net approach.
+Let's rewrite this abomination using the Config.Net approach.
 First, we need to define a configuration container which describes which settings are used in your application or a library:

 ### Declare Settings Container